gnublet/fcc_northridge/food_truck/README.md

-# Food Truck
+# Food

+What does the application do?
-Web/mobile app for locating food trucks at given times.
+- Web/mobile app for locating food trucks at given times.